freaktechnik/jetpack-panelview/docs/panelview.md

 ![panelview spawned from a toolbarbutton](panelview-panel.png)
 ![panelview inside the menu panel](panelview-menu.png)

+### Usage with SDK buttons ###
+Currently showing a subview inside the menu panel with the SDK buttons is broken.
 Using a panelview on a ToggleButton will sometimes uncheck it when the panelview is closed.

-For the usage of third party libraries together with the SDK, check out [this Toutorial](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Add_a_Menu_Item_to_Firefox).

 ## Globals ##
 ### Constructors ###